lukso-network/l14-deploy-node-gcloud/README.md

-# Scripts tp deploy a node on Google Cloud Compute
+# Script to deploy a L14 node on Google Cloud Compute

 ## Deployment